The documentation you're currently reading is for version 2.5.1. Click here to view documentation for the latest stable version.

 - st2resultstracker keeps track of long-running workflow executions, calling the Mistral API endpoint.

 - st2notifier generates

-st2.core.notifytriggerbased on the completion of ActionExecution.
+st2.core.notifytriggerTriggerInstances on the completion of an ActionExecution.
 The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.

-- st2auth is an authentication service with the REST endpoint.
-A variety of auth backends is available; see Authentication.
-Reference deployment uses flat file auth backend.
+- st2auth is an authentication service with a REST endpoint.
+A variety of authentication backends are available; see Authentication for more details.
+The reference deployment uses flat file auth backend.

 - st2api is REST API web service endpoint, used by CLI and WebUI.
 It also serves webhooks for webhook triggers.

 - st2stream is an event stream consumption HTTP endpoint where various useful events are posted.
 These events are consumed by WebUI and hubot i.e. ChatOps to update with results etc.